-Car accidents happen fast, but the aftermath can stretch out for months.
-Whether you have been rear-ended on I-70 or involved in a multi-vehicle collision on I-71, the steps you take immediately after an accident in Ohio can directly affect your ability to recover compensation for injuries, vehicle damage, and other losses.
+Car accidents happen fast, but the aftermath can stretch out for months or even years.
+Whether you have been rear-ended on I-70, involved in a multi-vehicle collision on I-71, or hit while driving through a residential neighborhood, the steps you take immediately after an accident in Ohio can directly affect your ability to recover compensation for injuries, vehicle damage, lost wages, and other losses.
+Many people focus on getting their car repaired, but neglecting important steps in the immediate aftermath can weaken or eliminate a personal injury claim.

 1. Check for Injuries and Move to Safety